Degenerate coupled-cluster theory: Theories

 The corresponding $\Delta$CC wave function is given by

+(While it is customary to define a multireference theory based on the Bloch equation,\cite{Lindgren,shavitt} for an exactly degenerate multireference, we can adopt a more straightforward and transparent approach using the Schr\"{o}dinger equation instead;\cite{Griffiths,hirschfelder} they are equivalent to each other.)

-We shall call this $\Delta$CC theory, where $\Delta$ denoting both a `difference' between two state energies used to define the transition energy and `degeneracy' of the reference determinants.
+We shall call this $\Delta$CC theory, where $\Delta$ standing for both a {\it difference} between two state energies taken to define the transition energy and {\it degeneracy} of the reference determinants.

 Clearly, the $\Delta$CC ansatz reduces to the single-reference CC ansatz upon letting $M=1$. $\Delta$CC theory is a black-box method, requiring only the nuclear-repulsion energy, degenerate reference determinants, and truncation rank of the $\hat{T}_I$ operators.
-The degenerate reference determinants are defined with any (single) set of spin-orbitals that are, typically, but not necessarily, the HF orbitals determined for any convenient state, such as a nearby, neutral, singlet, ground state (called ``the orbital reference,'' which is distinct from the degenerate references).
+The degenerate reference determinants are defined with any (single) set of spin-orbitals that are, typically, but not necessarily, the HF orbitals determined for the neutral ground state, called {\it the orbital reference}, which can be distinct from any of the degenerate references.
 The degenerate references need not have the same numbers of $\alpha$- and $\beta$-spin electrons or the same spin-multiplicity as the orbital reference.
 They need not be the lowest-lying states, either.
-There is no restrictions about their spatial symmetries (such as having to belong to a different irreducible representation from the orbital reference). $\Delta$CC theory is convergent at the exact (FCI) results for all degenerate reference states (whose degeneracy may persist or be partially or fully lifted upon correlation) as the $\hat{T}_I$ operators become complete (see Sec.\ \ref{sec:reverse} for a proof).
-It is size-extensive (see Sec.\ \ref{sec:size} for a proof).
+There is no restrictions about their spatial symmetries (such as having to transform as a different irreducible representation from the orbital reference). $\Delta$CC theory is convergent at the exact (FCI) results for all degenerate reference states (whose degeneracy may persist or be partially or fully lifted upon correlation) as the $\hat{T}_I$ operators become complete (see Sec.\ \ref{sec:reverse} for a proof).
+It is size-extensive (see Appendix for a proof).